Grudziądz: Monastic State of the Teutonic Knights

 The settlement was re-fortified again from 1234 by the Teutonic Order.
 The erection of the castle, with the help of stone as building material, was begun around the middle of the 13th century.
 Under the protection of the castle the settlement gradually began to develop into a town.

 In 1277 both "the castle and the town" were besieged heavily by the Yotvingians.
 The settlement adopted Kulm law in 1291 while under the rule of the monastic state of the Teutonic Knights.

 The oldest building parts of the Catholic St. Nicholas' Church stem from the end of the 13th century.
 The Holy Spirit Church, which apparently was founded during the 13th century, is mentioned together with the town's hospital for the first time in 1345.
 Other documents reveal that in the 14th century the town already had a well-developed infrastructure.
 A document of 1380, as an example, refers to the construction of an aqueduct, a fountain and a town-hall cellar.

 In the 14th century, papal verdicts ordered the restoration of the town and region to Poland, however, the Teutonic Knights did not comply and continued to occupy it.
 During the era of the Teutonic Knights, Graudenz had become a distinguished trade center in particular for textiles and agricultural products including grain.
+In 1411, Nicholas von Renys, leader of the Lizard Union, which sought to reintegrate the city and region with Poland, was unlawfully and without defense beheaded by the Teutonic Knights at the Market Square.
 Around 1454, Graudenz had already reached about the same level of economic development as other towns in the western part of the State of the Teutonic Order, such as Danzig (Gdańsk), Elbing (Elbląg), Thorn (Toruń), Marienburg (Malbork), Kulm (Chełmno), Konitz (Chojnice), Neumark (Nowe Miasto Lubawskie) and Preußisch Stargard (Starogard Gdański).